ale3x597/StockComps/README.md

 # Yet Another Budgeting Tool
-*We Are Excited to Start Working on the stock card for our group project!*
+*Excited to Start Working on the stock card for our group project!*
 ## Getting Started with our Stock Components
 ### Visual & Description